lindbrook/cholera/docs/unstacking.bars.md

 The main roadblock to "unstacking" is that there is no notion of an "address" in the data: bars are merely points and streets are merely line segments.[4]
 Nothing links a point to a segments.
 And nothing connects one bar in a stack to another bar.
 All elements exist independently of one another.
 The only reason why the map "works" is that the fatalities and roads data have overlapping x-y coordinates.

 To "unstack" the data, we need to match each bar to a specific road (segment) and to a specific stack.
 To accomplish these tasks, I use two types of classification.
-For those interested, the details are found in this vignette's lab notes, which are available [online](https://github.com/lindbrook/cholera/blob/master/docs/unstacking.bars.notes.md) and in the package's GitHub repository.
+For those interested, the details are found in "Computing Street Addresses", which is available [online](https://github.com/lindbrook/cholera/blob/master/docs/unstacking.bars.notes.md) in this package's GitHub repository.

 Notes
 -----